northridge-dev/csf-ps-hello-world/README.md

 ### Submit your Problem Set

-0. NOTE: when you first launched your Codespace, a script ran and (among other things) created a _branch_ called `solution`.
-That's the branch you've been working on.
 1. **Stage** your changes: `git add .` from the root directory.
 (You can also use the VS Code source control tool.)
 2. **Commit** your changes with a commit message:
-   `git commit -m "completed problem set"`
+   `git commit -m "completed PS02"`
-3. **Push** your changes to your repository: `git push origin solution`.
+3. **Push** your changes to your repository: `git push`.
-4. Navigate to your assignment repository and **open a pull request**: a request to merge the changes in your `solution` branch into your `main` branch.
+4. Navigate to your assignment repository and verify that your commits have been added.
-   - Opening a pull request lets me know your problem set is ready to be graded.
-   - For this problem set, you're not required to write a pull request description, but you may use the space to leave me any notes or ask questions.
-   - The pull request also gives me a way to leave feedback on your code.
+   - When your repository is created, GitHub will create a _pull request_.
+This is where I will leave feedback.

 ## Specs